leanperia/cs145facecheck/README-postgresql.txt

   x = ml.objects.create(is_in_use=True, time_trained=t.now())
   x.save()
   quit()
-11.) create two end agents. the second  one is the 'web agent' (i will change this later so the first one is the web agent)
+12.) create two end agents. the second  one is the 'web agent' (i will change this later so the first one is the web agent) 13.) you can now use runserver. you will have to populate the local postgresql databse in your machine